Aviatorscode2/Donut-Finder/docs/tutorials/donut-type/add-new-donut-type.md

     }
     ```

     f.
-Click the "Send" button.
+Click the **Send** button.
 You should see a response indicating the new donut type was successfully added.

 3. **Use `curl` to add a new donut type**: